 - Snow White and the Seven Dwarfs Mine Train – This is a new addition that was built as part of the massive Fantasyland expansion a few years ago.
 It’s a small roller coaster with a unique ride system that allows the cars to sway independently on the train, which gives you a really cool feeling as you ride.
+If it sounds motion sickness-inducing, give it a chance – it actually makes for the smoothest coaster ride I’ve ever experienced.
 It also has a few dark ride elements, with some great animatronics inside and a bunch of sparkling gems in the mine.
 This one actually has two ride photo spots, and provides you with a video clip as well.

 - Buzz Lightyear’s Space Ranger Spin – Slightly less sophisticated than its fellow Toy Story shooting ride, this one sees you enlisted as a Space Cadet and immediately enlisted to defend the galaxy from the evil emperor Zurg.
 You make your way through a very neon track shooting your laser cannon at targets to score points.
 Pro tip: Targets that are further away or moving tend to be worth more points.
 This one also has a usually awkward ride photo near the end.
 After going through the tunnel with a projected space ship, you enter a larger room with targets and a flashing light.
 That flashing light is the camera flash, so you can decide then whether looking halfway decent in your photo is more or less important than beating your companion(s).

 The best shows for adults at the Magic Kingdom